davidnqd/lucidtail/README.md

 	  -p, --http_port  Specify the http port lucidtail services                             [default: 8080] -u, --udp4       Emit incoming UDP messages on the specified port
-	  -t, --test       Emit a test log message every second with the specified source name
+	  -t, --test       Emit a test log message every second with the specified source name -o, --of         Broadcast on a given socket.io namespace.

 ### Examples